Parliamentary.ai

 Overview

 This bill aims to control how much regulatory authorities in England can charge for their services.
-It limits fee increases to the rate of inflation and requires parliamentary approval before new charges for previously free services can be introduced.
+It limits fee increases to the rate of inflation and requires parliamentary approval for the introduction of new charges for previously free services.

 Description